magma/magma/docs/docusaurus/versioned_docs/version-1.8.0/orc8r/deploy_using_juju.md

 ## Deploy charmed Magma Orchestrator

-From your Ubuntu machine, create an `overlay.yaml` file that contains the following content:
+From your machine, create an `overlay.yaml` file that contains the following content:

 ```yaml
 applications: